 Calling all space travel dreamers and aerospace history buffs: The National Air and Space Museum is set to reopen half of its newly renovated building with eight new galleries this fall, the Smithsonian says.

 After a seven-year renovation, and several months of complete closure, the museum reopens Oct.
-14. Free timed-entry passes will be available on the museum’s website starting Sept.
-14.
+14. Free timed-entry passes are now available on the museum’s website.

 The renovations include updates to the planetarium, museum store and Mars Café, so soon enough visitors can once again explore space, buy a NASA hat and refuel on "Mars."

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.